 Writing an application letter for a teaching job is vital; it’s the first document a hiring administrator reviews.
 It will prompt them to either read your resume to find out more about you or discard your application in the trash pile.

 This document is your opportunity to make an excellent first impression, so you need to do it right!

 Six Writing Mistakes to Avoid to Secure a Teaching Job Interview

-Your teacher cover letter must be tailored to the position and school district where you are submitting your application.
+Your teacher cover letter must be tailored to the position and school district to submit your application.
 The only time it is acceptable to present a generic letter is when you have come across a job posting at the very last minute and are rushed to send off your job application documents.
 Very last minute, meaning just that – you only have one minute to submit.
 Otherwise, please don’t send it as a generic letter.

 Have a generic application letter written to show your passion and is unique to what you have to offer a school district ready to go.
 Having a solid letter available will be easier to fine-tune it to meet the school districts’ needs.

 A tailored teacher cover letter should be focused on the desired instructional open position.
-It will directly relate to the job posting, incorporate relevant keywords, and targeted toward the needs of the school district.
+It will directly relate to the job posting, incorporate relevant keywords, and target the school district’s needs.

 Make sure you research the school district before you begin writing your letter.
-If it is a school or district that caters to an inner-city population, you will want to use examples and descriptors that are relevant to teaching those students.
+If it is a school or district that caters to an inner-city population, you will want to use examples and descriptors relevant to teaching those students.
 The same can be said for an ESL population, students with special needs, or a higher-functioning group.

 For instance, say you are a middle school social studies teacher.
 Your application letter will change depending on whether the school is public or private, urban or suburban, a long-term substitute or full-time position, or a grade 6 versus a grade 8 classroom.
 Do you get the picture?